 How does it work?

-The House has the "sole power of impeachment."
+The House of Representatives, the lower chamber of the US parliament, has the "sole power of impeachment."
 The House Judiciary Committee is usually responsible for impeachment proceedings.
 The House debates and votes on whether to bring charges by a simple majority of the House's 435 members.
 In this role, the House serves as a grand jury bringing charges against an officer.

 The Senate has the "sole power to try all impeachments," meaning that it has the power to convict.
 When the president is tried, the Chief Justice of the Supreme Court presides over proceedings.